- Search The Registry

 - My Account

 On this date in 1933, James Brown was born.
-He was an African American singer, producer, and entertainer.
+He was a Black singer, producer, and entertainer.

 Born in Barnwell, S.C., Brown was raised in poverty 40 miles away in Augusta, GA; his heritage included the Native American Apache tribe.
 As a child, he picked cotton, danced for spare change, and shined shoes.
 At 16, he was caught for shoplifting, convicted, and landed in reform school for three years.
 While there he met Bobby Byrd, leader of a gospel group that performed at the prison.
 After his release, Brown tried his hand at semi-pro boxing and baseball.
 A career-ending leg injury inspired him to pursue music full time.